 Manufacturing High Risk Strategy

-- Reduce serious injury and fatal injury rates in the manufacturing industry
+- Prevent fire and explosion events in the manufacturing industry

 - Powered tools